gomarkdown/markdown/README.md

   <sup>4</sup>&frasl;<sub>5</sub>.

 - **MathJaX Support** is an additional feature which is supported by many markdown editor.
-It translate inline math equation quoted by `$` and display math block quoted by `$$` into MathJax compatible format. hyphen `_` won't break LaTeX render within a math element any more.
+It translates inline math equations quoted by `$` and displays math blocks quoted by `$$` into MathJax compatible format.
+  Hyphens (`_`) won't break LaTeX render within a math element any more.

   ```
   $$